 About the Watershed

-The Main San Gabriel Basin lies in eastern Los Angeles County, California.
+The Main San Gabriel Basin lies in the eastern portion of Los Angeles County and is managed by the Main San Gabriel Basin Watermaster.
 The hydrologic basin or watershed coincides with a portion of the upper San Gabriel River watershed, and the aquifer or groundwater basin underlies most of the San Gabriel Valley.

 The groundwater basin is bounded by the San Gabriel Mountains to the north, San Jose Hills to the east, Puente Hills to the south, and by a series of hills and the Raymond Fault to the west.
 The watershed is drained by the San Gabriel River and Rio Hondo, a tributary of the Los Angeles River.